-The Association of Black Women Attorneys (ABWA) was founded in June 1976 by Marva A. Allen, Professor Paulette M. Caldwell, Judge Eardell Jenner Rashford, Deacon Cynthia W. Roundtree, Margaret Price Williams and Sylvia Guilford Wright, all graduates of Howard University School of Law.
+The Association of Black Women Attorneys (ABWA) was founded in June 1976 by Marva A. Allen, Professor Paulette M. Caldwell, Judge Eardell Jenner Rashford, Deacon Cynthia W. Roundtree, Margaret Price Williams, and Sylvia Guilford Wright, all graduates of Howard University School of Law.
 We are a not-for-profit bar association that promotes and supports the professional development and personal growth of black women attorneys.
-Our members are successful women in the New York Metro area, practicing in a variety of areas at law firms, in solo practice, at city, state and federal government agencies, as well as in finance, teaching and the judiciary.
-Our past presidents range from federal court Judges to Partners at AM Law 100 law firms.
+Our membership consists primarily of successful women in the New York Metro area practicing in various areas at various entities including law firms, corporations, solo practice, city, state, and federal government agencies, and the judiciary.
+Our past presidents range from federal court judges to partners at AM Law 100 law firms.

 “Lift As We Rise” is out guiding principle.
 Over the past 40 years, ABWA has provided a home for black women attorneys in the New York Metro area.
 We strive to offer a sense of community and common purpose to our members as we support and promote their talent and skills – always with the goal of personal and professional growth.
 By working together through ABWA, we can continue to uplift one another and enhance the impact of our efforts in the greater NYC community.

-ABWA is also committed to promoting the pursuit of legal education by minority students through its annual Ruth Whitehead Whaley Scholarship Fund, named in honor of the legal pioneer and first African-American woman admitted to the New York state Bar.
-Each year, ABWA awards scholarships to law students who demonstrate not only financial need, but who exhibit an interest in public interest or civil rights law and actively participates in community service.
-To fund our scholarship efforts, ABWA hosts our annual Ruth Whitehead Whaley Luncheon.
-Every five years we have an Anniversary Gala that help to fund our other programs as well as the Scholarship.
+ABWA is also committed to promoting the pursuit of legal education by minority students through its annual Ruth Whitehead Whaley Scholarship Fund named in honor of the legal pioneer and first African-American woman admitted to the New York State Bar.
+Each year, ABWA awards merit scholarships to law students who demonstrate not only financial need, but also exhibit an interest in public interest or civil rights law and actively participate in community service.
+To fund our scholarship efforts, ABWA hosts its annual Ruth Whitehead Whaley Luncheon.
+Every five years, we host an Anniversary Gala that helps to fund the scholarships as well as support ABWA’s other programs.